Welshcorgicoin/WBP/wbps/wbp-003/wbp-003-community-contributor-program.md

 2. have regular communication & discussion with Welshcorgi team members
 3. get involved with the direction of internal development
 4. promote Stacks ecosystem world widely
-5. rceive reward in a form of $WELSH tokens
+5. receive reward in a form of $WELSH tokens

 Types of Welshcorgi Family
 --------------------------